Bar Business Plan Home

 Starting a bar business can be an exciting endeavor.
 Having a clear roadmap of the steps to start a business will help you stay focused on your goals and get started faster.

-2. Choose Your Legal Structure - It's important to select an appropriate legal entity for your bar business.
+2. Choose Your Legal Structure - It's important to select an appropriate legal entity for your bar.
 This could be a limited liability company (LLC), corporation, partnership, or sole proprietorship.
 Each type has its own benefits and drawbacks so it’s important to do research and choose wisely so that your bar business is in compliance with local laws.

-5. Choose a Location - Whether you plan on operating out of a physical location or not, you should always have an idea of where you’ll be based should it become necessary in the future as well as what kind of space would be suitable for your operations.
+5. Choose a Bar Location - Whether you plan on operating out of a physical location or not, you should always have an idea of where you’ll be based should it become necessary in the future as well as what kind of space would be suitable for your business operations.

 6. Hire Employees - There are several ways to find qualified employees including job boards like LinkedIn or Indeed as well as hiring agencies if needed – depending on what type of employees you need it might also be more effective to reach out directly through networking events.